hebench/hebench.github.io/README.md

 ## HEBench Governance
 Policies and procedures that manage the HEBench project and community can be found in the [Governance document](governance.md).

+## HEBench Code of Conduct
+Code of Conduct global rules for the HEBench project and community can be found in the [Code of Conduct](CODE_OF_CONDUCT.md)